 Diana Stuart Sinton is a geographer interested in spatial literacy, teaching and learning GIS, and applying the tools of spatial thinking to address issues and ideas around the world.
-She lives in central New York and works for the University of Redlands (in California).
-Among other roles and responsibilities, she teaches (online) Foundations of Spatial Thinking and GIS and Mapping as Instructional Tools.
+Check out her book, The People’s Guide to Spatial Thinking.

-In 2013, she launched the teachGIS.org website, and serves as its head honcho.
+In 2013, she launched teachGIS.org and serves as its head honcho.

 Occasionally you’ll find posts here about other parts of her life: quilting, teenagers, running.
 Or, quilting a running teenager.
 Or, just laughing about this absurdly amusing world that we all have to live in together.